Draft Hero Walkthrough

 - Open your league home page in a new browser tab.

 - Head back to the Draft Hero Dashboard and click the "Add League" tab on the top left and you will be taken through a couple of steps to sync your league.
 Using the browser extension is the easiest and most powerful, but there are also other options to sync by simply using a site template with preloaded scoring rules and roster requirements.
-(For a mock draft click the site you'd like to mock on, go through settings then click the blue "Draft Now" button.
-Once in click "Start Practice Draft" on the top right.)
+(For a mock draft click the site you'd like to mock on, go through settings then click the "Draft App" button.
+Once in click "Start Mock Draft" on the top right.)

 - Double-check your league settings, scoring and draft spot which will all be located in the center of the screen when your league is clicked on.